KillianFvt/mspr_covid_ekym/readme.md

 ### Running the Server

-1. Apply migrations:
+1. Start the development server:
     ```bash
-    python manage.py migrate
-    ```

-2. Start the development server:
-    ```bash
     python manage.py runserver
     ```

-3. Open your browser and navigate to `http://127.0.0.1:8000/` to see the API in action.
+2. Open your browser and navigate to `http://127.0.0.1:8000/` to see the API in action.

 ## API Documentation